Panasonic FZ2500 vs Canon G7 X Mark II

 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Many modern cameras cannot only take still pictures, but also record videos.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the FZ2500 provides a higher video resolution than the G7X Mark II.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the FZ2500 provides a higher video resolution than the G7X Mark II.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/60p.

 Feature comparison: Panasonic FZ2500 vs Canon G7 X Mark II

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the FZ2500 has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the G7X Mark II relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Panasonic FZ2500 and Canon G7 X Mark II along with similar information for a selection of comparators.